 What is a violent crime?

 By definition, a violent crime is when an offender threatens or uses force upon a victim or victims.
 In the United Kingdom, any violence towards another person is a criminal offence – violence is a serious crime and is taken very seriously, more so than property crime.
+If you would like to talk to us about the criminal injuries compensation tariff or anything else, get in touch and we’ll do our best to help you.

 A violent injury is an injury sustained as a direct or indirect result of a violent crime.
 The injury can be mental or physical.
 An injury sustained as a result of an act of violence is referred to in the legal sense as a criminal injury.
 Often, a violent injury can leave the victim much more damaged than a non-violent injury as it can carry a large amount of psychological trauma with it even if the injury was purely physical.